sakaki-/gentoo-on-rpi-64bit/README.md

 Have fun! ^-^

 > If you need to install a particular package that isn't currently in the Gentoo tree, note that it _is_ possible to install binary packages from Raspbian (or other 32-bit repos) on your 64-bit system.
-For further details, please see [these notes](https://github.com/sakaki-/gentoo-on-rpi3-64bit/wiki/Running-32-bit-Raspbian-Packages-on-your-64-bit-Gentoo-System)
+For further details, please see [these notes](https://github.com/sakaki-/gentoo-on-rpi3-64bit/wiki/Running-32-bit-Raspbian-Packages-on-your-64-bit-Gentoo-System).

+> Alternatively, to install source packages with highly resource-intensive build profiles (such as `dev-lang/rust`), you can temporarily mount the image within a `binfmt_misc` QEMU user-mode `chroot` on your Linux PC, and perform the `emerge` there.
+This technique allows you to easily leverage the increased memory and CPU throughput of your regular desktop machine.
+For further details, please see my wiki tutorial [here](https://github.com/sakaki-/gentoo-on-rpi3-64bit/wiki/Build-aarch64-Packages-on-your-PC%2C-with-User-Mode-QEMU-and-binfmt_misc).

 ## Miscellaneous Configuration Notes, Hints, and Tips (&darr;[skip](#maintnotes))